-CBI to question Class XI student accused of killing Pradyuman Thakur today: All the developments in case so far
+CBI to question Class 11 student accused of killing junior today: All the developments in case so far - Firstpost

-In a stunning new development in the investigation into the murder of seven-year-old Pradyuman Thakur in Gurugram's Ryan International School in September, the Central Bureau of Investigation (CBI) on Wednesday detained a Class XI student in connection with the crime.
+In a stunning new development in the investigation into the murder of a seven-year-old boy in Gurugram's Ryan International School in September, the Central Bureau of Investigation (CBI) on Wednesday detained a Class 11 student in connection with the crime.
 The central agency also secured a three-day custody of the boy.

 According to an India Today report, the teenager will be subjected to around seven hours of questioning by CBI sleuths, from 10 am to 5 pm, on Thursday.
 During the course of the interrogation, he is also likely to be taken to the spot of crime and then to the shop from where he got the knife, the report added.

-Pradyuman, a Class II student, was found dead on the morning of September 8, his throat slit by a sharp-edged weapon.
+The Class 2 student was found dead on the morning of 8 September with his throat slit by a sharp-edged weapon.

 The teenaged boy's arrest has also brought the stark discrepancy in the investigative lines of the CBI and the Gurugram Police under the lens, and has raised critical questions about how the latter operates.
 The police had earlier held the school bus conductor, Ashok Kumar, responsible for the crime.